brewingcode/beer/README.md

 cd ../beer
 yarn && yarn link vue-table-component && yarn link nuxt-coffee

+# write token to file in order to tell beerproxy server we are ok to CORS
+echo $TOKEN > auth.txt

 # serve with hot reload at localhost:3000
 yarn dev